DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

     make
     sudo make install

-To compile for installation in ../lib and ../include instead:
+To compile all of SuiteSparse for installation only in ../lib and ../include instead:

+    make local

+Within each package, to install only in ../lib and ../include, for example for UMFPACK:

+    cd UMFPACK
     make local
     make install